Maia313/Maia313/README.md

 > 💻  I am a frontend developer.
 I’ve been using React & other JS libraries in my work.

-> 🤓  What I learned today
+> 🤓  What I learned today : Solid…  is a declarative JS library that does not use a Virtual DOM

 > 📫  💬   How to reach me: 📱